zingale/phy504/docs/source/inclass-orbit-class.rst

 ****************************************
-In-Class Example: Euler Integrator Class
+In-Class Example: Orbit Integrator Class
 ****************************************

 Let's go back to our :ref:`planetary_orbit` example and make the ``OrbitState``